 This Valentine’s, travelers share the fairytales, the realities – and somewhere in between – of love on the road.

-Falling in love is about surrendering and losing control.
 “We cannot control when we fall in love.
-Much less to whom we fall in love with,” Paula Antonneth O of Pondering Paodaolei writes.
+Much less to whom we fall in love with,” Paula Antonneth O of The Mermaid Travels writes.
 But, when we do give ourselves up to that feeling, “it just gets better.”

 James Betia’s story in Journeying James is a testament to this.
 Having met and connected with someone in Palawan and having met her again by chance and traveled with her in Myanmar, he finally surrenders himself to the feeling and follows her to Bali, the city where love seems ripe to happen, as Elizabeth Gilbert shows in her classic “Eat Pray Love.”
 And true enough, it does happen for James.
 Then, he drops all his other travel plans and goes with her to India.
 And he is undeniably happier for it.

 Photo from Journeying James

 The love story of Mhe-anne Ojeda of My Comings and Goings is also reminiscent of romance flicks or novels where a couple who had to part ways for some reason, and not see each other for x number of years, find each other again by some happy twist of fate.
 Except that Mhe-anne’s story is real.
 And far more interesting than fiction.

 One could feel the magic of their love in Mhe-anne’s words, especially as she writes about their reunion: “We have found the spark that we never lost, but have always been looking for.”
 (Ikaelelo Gaosengwe , rephrased) And yes, they keep traveling together, literally and figuratively.
 In fact, they went on a road trip the first time they met again after 20 years.

 The reality of goodbyes

 “True love knows no pain.